solana-developers/professional-education/README.md

 ### 3 or so days before

-Collect the email that replied to the ‘action required’ email and send them to your building security so attendees can access your building.
+Collect the email addresses that replied to the ‘action required’ email and send them to your building security so attendees can access your building.

 ### Day before event

 The day of the event it’s unlikely you will have time for room setup.
 Students will arrive before the event, and want to talk to you.

-9AM: Room setup.
+9 AM: Room setup.

 - Chairs
 - Desks